Close Modal×

 • The split between agent and broker

 As example, the buyer's agent could have agreed with their client on a 2% commission rate on a house.
 That means, the buyer's agent will receive 2% of what the home sold for.
-If the home sold for $700,000, the buyer will pay their agent $14,000.
+If the home sold for $700,000, a 2% buyer-agent fee would equal $14,000, though who ultimately pays that amount depends on the agreement and the transaction.

 Use our real estate agent commission calculator below to see how much money you could make.